 On day 3 of this 7 day Croatia itinerary, you have two different options!

 If you’re up for a bit of adventure, the first option is to take a short day trip to Krka National Park.
-Located just over an hour from of Split, Krka offers the opportunity to get out of the city and experience cascading waterfalls, crystal-clear lakes, and lush forests.
+Located just over an hour from of Split, Krka offers the opportunity to get out of the city and experience cascading waterfalls, crystal-clear lakes, and lush forests!

-There are plenty of tour companies that offer day trips from Split to Krka, so don’t worry if you don’t have a car.
 You can book half day trips for as low as $20 USD.
 Some of the longer tours include other stops at local wineries and the coastal town of Skradin.

-If visiting the National Park isn’t your speed, I recommend spending the day lounging on one of the beautiful beaches around Split.
 One of the most popular beaches is Bacvice Beach right outside the port area.
-However, I recommend grabbing a cab or Uber and visiting Mistral Beach Club at the Raddison Blu Hotel!
+However, we actually grabbed an Uber and visited the Mistral Beach Club at the Raddison Blu Hotel!

-Whether you choose the beach or the National Park, spend your evening at the beautiful Kasjuni Beach.
-Located on the far west side of Marjan Hill, this beach offers swimming and incredible views of the sunset.
+Located on the far west side of Marjan Hill, this beach offers swimming and incredible views of the sunset!

 There’s even a beach club here, Joe’s Beach Lounge and Bar, where you can rent a cabana and grab dinner as you watch the sun sink into the sea.